sdwidget/sd/README.md

 ## Installation

-Copy the javascript and css files into your websites html.
+Include the javascript and css files into your websites

 #### CSS